openaustralia/theyvoteforyou/README.md

 ### Loading data

-To load live data, ensure `config/settings.yml` is configured to point to the correct XML data directory and then you can run the appropriate Rake task.
+To load live data, ensure `config/settings.yml` is configured to point to the server where your XML data is hosted and then you can run the appropriate Rake task.
 Daily updates are carried out by the `application:load:daily` Rake task, which is run daily at 09:45 by cron.

 These are the tasks you need to know about: